KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

         // UI
         const unsigned long long font_size{32ull};

-We will get one score from each column player passes.
-Though we need to mark the column as ``scored``.
+We will get one score from each column player passes, so we need to mark the column as ``scored``.
 Let's put a variable into the ``struct column``.

 .. code-block:: cpp

     // Is score taken from this column bool scored{false};

-And we define a score struct, it will have the current score, max score and UI text.
+Then we define a score struct, it will have the current score, max score and UI text.

 .. code-block:: cpp